hallard/MAX31865-Breakout/README.md

 - you can find the forked libray and sample code [here][3]

 ##Action
-When all is fine
+When all is fine, display temperature and Resistor value (reference also)
 <img src="https://raw.githubusercontent.com/hallard/MAX31865-Breakout/master/pictures/max31865-oled-temp.jpg" alt="No breakout board connected" width="55%" height="55%">

-and when there is a problem
+and when there is a problem such as sensor not connected or breakout board not plugged
 <img src="https://raw.githubusercontent.com/hallard/MAX31865-Breakout/master/pictures/max31865-oled-nortd.jpg" alt="No sensor connected" width="40%" height="40%">&nbsp;
 <img src="https://raw.githubusercontent.com/hallard/MAX31865-Breakout/master/pictures/max31865-oled-noboard.jpg" alt="No breakout board connected" width="44%" height="44%">